-Comrades Poliano, Mayer, and Wynkoop also express themselves most care gorically against admitting to the III International the Independent Party of Germany
+Comrades Poliano, Mayer, and Wynkoop also express themselves most categorically against admitting to the III International the Independent Party of

-Comrade Lozovsky also speaks against admitting into the III International all political organizations which do not state formally, why, with whom, and or what platform they wish to unite.
+Germany Comrade Lozovsky also speaks against admitting into the III International all political organizations which do not state formally, why, with whom, and on what platform they wish to unite.
 Comrade Lozovsky recalls the rôle of the Russian Mensheviks at the beginning of the October (1917) revolution, who proposed to disarm the workmen and to admit the Cossacks into Petrograd on the verbal guarantee that no mass killing of workmen would be allowed.
 "The elements of the Centre," says Comrade Lozovsky. "may very well per form a similar service for the III International in all those countries where the revolution is at the stage where we were in October, 1917."

-The floor is then given to the delegates of the German Independent Party.

-Comrades Crispien and Dittmann.
+The floor is then given to the delegates of the German Independent Party, Comrades Crispien and Dittmann.

-Comrade Crispien notes with satisfaction that the members of the III International are evidently well informed as to what is going on in Germany. speaks of that very difficult task which presented itself to the German Socialists when war was declared.
-The conditions of military dictatorship, the enormous apparatus (one million members of the legal party and two and one-half million members of trade-unions)-this was the enormous mass, among which the handful of Socialist leaders had to try, with the greatest difficulty, to fix their line of policy.
-From the beginning of the war this line could be made clear only in a very restricted illegal literature.
+Comrade Crispien notes with satisfaction that the members of the III International are evidently well informed as to what is going on in Germany.
+He speaks of that very difficult task which presented itself to the German Socialists when war was declared.
+The conditions of military dictatorship, the enormous